 If a person has allergic rhinitis, he might also be allergic to fruits or nuts that contain similar allergy-inducing proteins.
 This allergic reaction may cause the throat to swell and may result in anaphylaxis.

-When to Visit an ER for Allergic Reaction
+When to Visit an ER for an Allergic Reaction

 Many people who suffer from allergic reactions can alleviate their symptoms by taking an over-the-counter antihistamine.
 However, if an antihistamine is not providing you with relief or if your allergies are severe enough that they interfere with your quality of life, you may want to see a physician.